 The following shows a typical snapshot backup process.
 In this scenario, the snapshot is created on the client and is then backed up to a storage unit (disk or tape) from that client.
 With the exception of Windows open file backups that do not use multiple data streams, all snapshots are created by a separate parent job, followed by a child job that backs up the snapshot.
-For non-multistreamed Windows Open File Backups, bkar32 invokes bpfis to take a snapshot of individual drives.
+For non-multistreamed Windows Open File Backups, bpbrm using bpcd invokes bpfis to take a snapshot of individual drives.
+If you use System State or Shadow Copy Component backups, bpbkar32 creates the snapshot using Volume Shadow Copy Service (VSS).
 Windows Open File Backups do not require a Snapshot Client license, although they do use Snapshot Client components, such as bpfis.